Agricultural Trainer

 ✨Tip Number 1

 Network with professionals in the agricultural training sector.
-Attend industry events or join relevant online forums to connect with current trainers and educators.
+Attend industry events or join online forums where you can connect with current trainers and educators.
 This can provide you with insights into the role and potentially lead to referrals.

 ✨Tip Number 2

-Familiarise yourself with the John Deere apprenticeship programme.
-Understanding their specific training methods and values will help you tailor your approach during interviews and demonstrate your genuine interest in the role.
+Research the John Deere apprenticeship programme thoroughly.
+Familiarise yourself with their training methods, values, and the skills they prioritise.
+This knowledge will help you tailor your conversations during interviews and demonstrate your genuine interest in the role.

 ✨Tip Number 3